scottdjohnson/JCrawler/README.md

 Java based web crawler

-ant - build the jar application
+ant - build the and deploy to Tomcat

-ant build-servlet - build as a servlet
+ant deploy - deploy servlet to Tomcat

-ant create_run_jar - create a single jar file for the final build (default)
+ant build-jar - create a single jar file for running app from the command line (for testing)

-ant build-app - build only the classes (best if Tomcat is not installed)
+ant build - build only the classes (best if Tomcat is not installed)

 ant clean - clean the source code